Bylaws of the CDP Computer and Internet Caucus

 Section 1 - Regular meetings of the membership will be held at the State Party Convention and at the California State Party Executive Board meetings each calendar year.

-Section 2 – Regular meetings and special online meetings and discussions will be noticed at least a week in advance by e-mail or ten (10) days if by regular mail and/or other mutually agreed upon methods in accordance with CDP Bylaws Article XIII, Section 10, and be open to all interested parties.
+Section 2 – Regular meetings and special online meetings and discussions will be noticed at least a week in advance by posting on website or e-mail or ten (10) days if by regular mail and/or other mutually agreed upon methods in accordance with CDP Bylaws Article XIII, Section 10, and be open to all interested parties.

 Section 3 - Secret ballots shall be allowed in a manner consistent with Article XIII, Section 9 of the CDP Bylaws and Article Nine, Section 12 of the Charter of the Democratic Party of the United States of America, on any matter in the CDP Computer and Internet Caucus.

 Section 2 - A candidate for any office shall file a notice of intent-to-run for that office.
 The notice must be received by the Secretary of the Caucus by 11:55 PM of the day which is seven (7) calendar days prior to the meeting of the Caucus at which elections are to be held.
 If no Secretary exists, the notice may be filed with the Chairperson.
 Following the close of nominations for officers, no additional nominations shall be permitted, except for an office for which no person has been nominated prior to the close of nominations or for which all persons nominated have with-drawn.
 All officer candidates must be members in good standing of the organization at the time of election.

 Section 4 -Treasurer shall be responsible for providing the Election Committee Chair if one has been appointed, or the Secretary if one has not, a roster of the members of the Caucus who paid or had waived their dues as of the applicable cutoff time, which list shall be the source of membership eligibility data for purposes of the election.